 6. 401(k) contributions are always tax-deductible

-Another key advantage for the 401(k) is that contributions are always tax-deductible, regardless of your income.
+Another key advantage for the traditional 401(k) is that contributions are always tax-deductible, regardless of your income.
 If you add to your 401(k), you make those contributions with pre-tax money.

 “Any pre-tax contributions will lower an individual’s tax amount for the year,” says Burke.
 “There is no phase-out at any level of income.”